twhite96/TWBlog/src/pages/algorithm-solutions.md

 I’ve completed three more Free Code Camp algorithms since my last go on May 30th.

 I needed less guidance on these particular algorithms, all but one.
 The algorithm solutions weren’t too hard to come up with, however on <em>Slasher FLick</em> I really overcomplicated my solution.
 I was thinking way too hard about how to solve it— new array?
-Should I <code>return newArray</code> as a part of the function call?
-Do I <code>push</code> the result of the cut off part of the array into <code>newArray</code>?
+Should I `return newArray` as a part of the function call?
+Do I `push` the result of the cut off part of the array into `newArray`?

 The instructions were:
 <blockquote>Return the remaining elements of an array after chopping off n elements from the head.